 Kyoto has more culture than an American diner has grease in its food.
 It’s an epicentre of Japanese history and culture, with a unique feel to the place with its having some modern spots mixed with traditional Japanese shrines, temples and architecture.
 Literally everywhere you go in Kyoto there will be some form of shrine or temple with it being home to 400 Shinto shrines and roughly 1,000 temples.
 The amount of shrines and temples may be overwhelming and, unless you’re there for a couple of months, impossible to see every single one on a trip to Kyoto but there are a few that you will be kicking yourself if you missed them.

 Arguably the most famous landmark in the city is the Fushimi Inari Taisha Shrine, where you can see not only the main kami Imari shrine but numerous of other shrines in what can be described as a theme park for shrines and temples, however it’s more known for the Senborn Torii.
 The Senborn Torii is the rows of torii gates that lead up to the Fushimi Imari Taisha that have became a focal point of tourism for Kyoto.
 To put into simple terms it’s those those rows of the mad wee orange Japanese gates.
-The Senborn Torii is a captivating sight that will be one of the highlights of your trip to not only Kyoto, but your whole trip to the land that gave the whole the wee babe that is Pikachu.
+The Senborn Torii is a captivating sight that will be one of the highlights of your trip to not only Kyoto, but your whole trip to the land that gave the wee babe that is Pikachu.

 Kyoto may be the shine and temple capital of Japan, but it’s also the home to many cultural activities, as well as the artefacts.
 If you have an interested in seeing some Geisha in person, the area of Gion within the city is the perfect place to go.
 In the Gion area you will see plenty of people dolled up in their Geisha attire and people walking around in traditional Kimonos, whilst also having the opportunity to dine at traditional establishments and tea rooms where you can be entertained by the Geisha entertainers.
 To dine at such places may be more expensive than dining at a Yoshinoya whilst watching some Geisha entertainment on YouTube, but if you’re really desiring to experience the traditional Geisha experience then it’ll be worth all the yennies it cost.